DREAMHUB LAUNCHES FIRST AI NATIVE CRM FOR B2B SAAS IN CHALLENGE TO LEGACY PLAYERS

 With $7M in funding secured, notably from founders of MuleSoft, Pardot, and Datorama, Dreamhub is already being recognized as the first serious B2B SaaS alternative to legacy CRMs in nearly two decades.

+“Dreamhub is what a CRM should be today,” says Ross Mason, co-founder of MuleSoft and founder of Dig Ventures.
+“Everything else is operating 10 years behind.
+There’s nothing else that gives sales teams in B2B SaaS this kind of intel.”

-“Dreamhub is what CRM should be today,” says Mason Ross, co-founder of MuleSoft and founder of Dig Ventures.
+“Dreamhub is what a CRM should be today,” says Ross Mason, co-founder of MuleSoft and founder of Dig Ventures.
 “Everything else is operating 10 years behind.
 There’s nothing else that gives sales teams in B2B SaaS this kind of intel.”

 Co-founder Yoni Benshaul, formerly Gap Inc.’s Chief Analytics Officer, knows CRM pain firsthand.
 While building CB4, an AI-driven retail analytics company acquired by Gap Inc., he struggled with the exact same frustrations.